profi200/sdFormatLinux/README.md

 Erase and format with label.
 `sudo sdFormatLinux -l 'MY LABEL' -e trim /dev/mmcblkX`

+Erase and format a SDXC card to FAT32 (64 KiB clusters).
+`sudo sdFormatLinux -e trim -f /dev/mmcblkX`

+## FAQ
+**Q: Why should i format my SDXC card with this tool to FAT32 instead of using guiformat/other tools?**\
+A: Because most of these tools are not designed for flash based media and will format them incorrectly causing lower lifespan and performance.
+There is a common myth that you should only use 32 KB (actually KiB) clusters which is false. sdFormatLinux will use 64 KiB clusters when formatting SDXC cards to FAT32 and it works in every device compliant to Microsoft's FAT specification.

 ## Compiling
 Just run `make`.
 It automatically builds a hardened version.